MicrosoftAzureFox/build-resume-workshop/4-creating-website.md

 Now that you have your basic resume crafted in [HTML](./create-html.md) and [CSS](./add-style.md), let's work on putting your resume on a website.
 To do this, we'll use a feature called GitHub Pages, which allows you to create a website directly from a repository on GitHub.

-✅ What's the best place to add your resume?
+✅ Where's the best place to add your resume?
 GitHub, LinkedIn, your personal web site, or other?

 ## Commit your changes